Last Updated on March 30, 2022 by Zwivel

 “The ankles are an area of the body that can be prone to fat deposition, depending on your genetic tendencies and body type,” says Lara Devgan, MD, a plastic surgeon in New York City and an attending plastic surgeon at Lenox Hill Hospital.
 “Most of the time, cankles are not related to obesity or being overweight.
 They are areas of fullness resistant to diet and exercise modifications in select individuals.”

 The same can be said for love handles, under-the-bra fat, and even the dreaded double chin, but unfortunately there isn’t a perfectly sized applicator that allows surgeons to non-invasively freeze, melt, zap or inject away cankles – at least not yet.

 Calf implant surgery involves crafting an incision in the natural crease line behind your knee, and inserting an implant within the calf muscle.
-Results are permanent, but risks may include infection, bleeding, scarring and implant shifting.
+Results are permanent, but there are risks.

 “My personal strategy for a patient with cankles is to focus on calf enlargement and contouring with fat transfer.
 I think this is the safest and most predictable treatment,” he says.
 Fat transfer involves taking fat from someplace where it is plentiful and implanting it where it is in short supply, ie, the calf area.